-Widely regarded as one of the best hotels in all of Florence, the Hotel Brunelleschi is a testament to Florentine architecture and history.
-Its formidable walls can be dated back to the sixth century and the interior is still formed of exposed stone, wooden beams, large arched windows and vaulted ceilings.
-Those interested in the building's history will be fascinated by its small private museum that shows the painstaking reconstruction process that took place before it became a hotel.
+Widely regarded as one of the best hotels in Florence, the Hotel Brunelleschi is a testament to Florentine architecture and history.
+Its symbol, the Pagliazza Toewer can be dated back to the sixth century and the interior is still formed of exposed stone, wooden beams, large arched windows and vaulted ceilings.
+Those interested in the building's past will be fascinated by its small private museum that shows the painstaking reconstruction process that took place, uncovering the precious Roman ruins of a Calidarium, before it became a hotel.

 The owners of this superb four-star property have carefully and lovingly restored the rooms and created a luxurious space with Baroque furnishings, local artwork and sleek designer furniture all contributing to the seraphic views of the surrounding city.
-Breakfast is served in the large and airy dining room each morning and the gourmet restaurant Santa Elisabetta is one of Florence's finest.
-A choice of tasting menus are offered in an intimate setting with just seven tables.
+Breakfast is served in the large and airy dining room each morning and the gourmet restaurant Santa Elisabetta is one of Florence's finest and is listed in the 2019 Michelin Guide.
+A choice of tasting menus, as well as the Gran Carte, are offered in an intimate setting with just seven tables.